peter-tackage/genetic-sound/README.md

     - What are the tradeoffs in having many individuals with only a few genes or only a few individuals with many genes?
 - Mutation rates
     - Convergence vs divergence.
 Local/Global maximum.
 Stability
+    - Trial: make mutation rate a function of generation number.
+        - The higher the generation number, the lower the mutation rate.
 - Selection
 - Elitism
     - Is better than average actually elite - should the elite group be smaller?